renemonroy/use-routed/README.md

 ### Example

-The example is a simple Gists Previewer that shows the public gists from a given user.
+The example is a simple Gists Previewer that shows the public gists from a given user with History api.
 Run `yarn start` at **example** folder.

 ### `useRouted`